‘Critical step forward’: Turkey announces Ukraine-Russia deal aimed at resuming grain exports

 However Guterres said: “For peace we still have a long way to go.”

-Understand why the effects of the Russia-Ukraine war are so far reaching in this Food Matters Live podcast:
+Understand why the effects of the Russia-Ukraine war are so far reaching in this Food Matters Live Podcast episode: